NAME

 DESCRIPTION

 The CDXL format was created by Commodore primarily for the Commodore CDTV, released 1991, to permit playback of video from CD-ROM in the early 1990s.
 The CDXL format is a simple streaming format, consisting of linear concatenated chunks (packets), each with an uncompressed frame and associated audio data.
 In addition to the original 12-bit colors, AGAConv also supports 24-bit colors, as supported by Commodore Amiga AGA systems released in 1992+.
-AGAConv also ensures 32-bit padding of CDXL chunks, which can make a difference in video frame rate of up to 50%.
+AGAConv also ensures 32-bit alignment of CDXL chunks, which can make a difference in video frame rate of up to 50%.
 For standard CDXL files this is achieved by adjusting the frequency.
 See option --frequency for more details.

 Standard 12-bit colors CDXL video files can be played with any CDXL player.
 AGABlaster is a CDXL player that also supports 24-bit colors CDXL videos and utilizes the AGA 64-bit graphics access for best frame rate on Commodore-Amiga AGA systems.